 Information collection and exchange

 These changes will provide greater opportunities for government to acquire and share information to help with prevention efforts for workplace illness and injury.

-- Alberta Labour would be allowed to share data with other government bodies, agencies and external organizations beyond the WCB-Alberta.
+- Alberta Labour will be allowed to share data with other government bodies, agencies and external organizations beyond the WCB-Alberta.

-- More information about employers would be published at regular intervals.
-Expanded information would include:
+- More information about employers will be published at regular intervals.
+Expanded information includes: